evkx/evkx.github.io/content/models/bmw/i7/i7_eDrive50/_index.md

 ## Performance

 The BMW i7 eDrive50 delivers a solid performance with a maximum power of 335 kW (456 hp / 449 bhp) and a total torque of 650 Nm (480 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 205 km/h (127 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.5 seconds and reaches a top speed of 205 km/h (127 mph), making it competitive within its class.

 ## Battery, Range, and Charging